Garmelon/PFERD/CONFIG.md

 rest of the section name specifies the name of the crawler.

 A crawler synchronizes a remote resource to a local directory.
-There are different types of crawlers for different kinds of resources, e. g.
-ILIAS courses or lecture websites.
+There are different types of crawlers for different kinds of resources, e.g. ILIAS courses or lecture websites.

 Each crawl section represents an instance of a specific type of crawler.
 The